ptejada/darkroom/README.md

 # Darkroom [In Development]
-Darkroom is a GD wrapper library to easily manipulate images in PHP.
+Darkroom is a library that facilitates image manipulation operations in PHP.
 The core functionality of the library is implemented in the form of recipes which makes extending the image editor natural and intuitive.

 [![Build Status](https://img.shields.io/travis/ptejada/darkroom/master.svg?style=flat)](https://travis-ci.org/ptejada/darkroom)
 [![GitHub issues](https://img.shields.io/github/issues/ptejada/darkroom.svg)](https://github.com/ptejada/darkroom/issues)